Peruvian Shrimp Bowls

 Ingredients and Substitutions

-Here is everything you need to make these tasty shrimp rice bowls.
+Here is everything you need to make these Peruvian Shrimp Bowls.

-• Shrimp: Any type of shrimp works in this easy bowl recipe, but medium to large shrimp are recommended.
+• Shrimp: Any shrimp works in this recipe, but medium to large shrimp are recommended.
 Make sure to buy shelled and deveined raw shrimp for the easiest option.
-Frozen shrimp are fine, just defrost them before cooking.
+Frozen shrimp are fine, defrost them before cooking.
+If you don't love shrimp, make these bowls with chili lime chicken, salmon, or tofu.

-• Spices: To ensure the shrimp is full of flavor, give it a quick marinade in olive oil, lime juice, paprika, cumin, oregano, salt, and pepper.
-Switch up the spices to match the flavor profile you want.
-These are delicious with taco seasoning, blackening seasoning, or lemon pepper.
+• Spices: To ensure the shrimp is flavorful, give it a quick marinade in olive oil, lime juice, smoked paprika, cumin, oregano, salt, and pepper.

-• Rice: Use any kind of rice you like including white rice or brown rice.
+• Rice: Use any rice you like, including white rice or brown rice.
 The bowls can also be made with quinoa or another grain.
-Add some fresh lime juice and cilantro to the rice for even more flavor.
+Add fresh lime juice and cilantro to the rice for even more flavor.
+For a more traditional Peruvian rice, saute 4 garlic cloves in oil to start.
+Then toast the rice in the oil.
+Then add the water and cook.

-• Cilantro sauce: This sauce is made with a combination of Greek yogurt, mayonnaise, lime juice, garlic, cilantro, mint, and jalapeno.
+• Aji Verde: This sauce is made with a combination of Greek yogurt, mayonnaise, lime juice, garlic, cilantro, mint, and jalapeno.
 Leave out the jalapeno if you don't like things spicy.
 Swap in basil or parsley if you aren't a fan of cilantro.
+For a more authentic sauce, use all mayonnaise and add 1/4 cup parmesan or cotija cheese.

-When making any kind of rice or grain bow, always start with the ingredients that take the longest.
-Then while those cook, you can continue to prep everything else.
+When making any rice or grain bowl, always start with the ingredients that take the longest.
+While those cook, you can continue to prep everything else.

 1. Prepare the rice or grains

-Start by making white rice, brown rice, quinoa, sushi rice, or other grain.
-This can be made on the stovetop, Instant pot, or a rice cooker.
+Start by making white rice, brown rice, quinoa, sushi rice, or another grain.
+You can do this on the stovetop, in an Instant Pot, or in a rice cooker.
 To speed up prep, consider using precooked packaged or frozen rice.

 For a lighter option, consider using a bed of greens or cauliflower rice.
-We love these bowls with this cilantro lime cauliflower rice
+We love these bowls with cilantro-lime cauliflower rice

 2. Prep the toppings and sauce

-Now it's time to make the amazing cilantro mint sauce.
-This sauce couldn't be easier to make!
+It's time to make the amazing aji verde cilantro mint sauce.
+It couldn't be easier!

 3. Cook the shrimp

-Shrimp is a very fast-cooking protein, so don't cook it until you are almost ready to eat.
+Shrimp is a fast-cooking protein, so don't cook it until you are almost ready to eat.
 Here are three easy ways to cook shrimp.
-Feel free to change up these spices as well, these bowls would be delicious with Cajun shrimp (like the ones in these shrimp tacos) or spicy shrimp, like in these spicy shrimp sushi bowls.

 • Sauteed: It's so easy to cook shrimp in a skillet.
-Once the shrimp is seasoned with the spices, simply heat up the oil in a skillet and cook the shrimp for 2-3 minutes on each side until it is opaque, light pink, and has curled into a "C" shape.
-Make sure not to overcook the shrimp, the exact cooking time will depend on the size of the shrimp.
+Once the shrimp is seasoned with the spices, heat the oil in the skillet and cook it for 2-3 minutes on each side until it is opaque, light pink, and curled into a "C" shape.
+Do not overcook the shrimp; the exact cooking time depends on size.

 • Grilled: Shrimp is really delicious on the grill.
-The easiest method is to do this in a grill basket or on skewers since the shrimp can fall through the grates.
+The easiest method is to cook it in a grill basket or on skewers, as the shrimp can fall through the grates.
 Cook it for 2-3 minutes on each side.

-When is shrimp done?
-Shrimp is done well it is opaque and light pink in color.
-It will also slightly curl into a C shape, but it shouldn't curl into a circle.
+When is the shrimp done?
+Shrimp is done when it is opaque and light pink in color.
+It will also slightly curl into a C shape but shouldn't curl into a circle.
 When shrimp curls too much, it is a sign it is overcooked.

 4. Assemble the bowls

 If prepping these in advance, pack the sauce and any fragile vegetables or toppings separately.
-More on that is below.
+I've included more on that below.

 Shrimp bowls over white rice with Peruvian green sauce, red onions, and tomatoes.

-These delicious shrimp bowls can be customized based on what you have at home in your fridge, freezer, and pantry.
-They can be made spicy or mild, with rice or a low-carb option, with shrimp or another protein - the options are endless.
+These delicious shrimp bowls can be customized based on what you have in your fridge, freezer, and pantry.
+They can be made spicy or mild, with rice or a low-carb option, with shrimp or another protein—the options are endless.

 • Add vegetables: This shrimp and rice bowl is delicious with cucumbers, carrots, edamame, red cabbage, Romaine lettuce, tomatoes, or any cooked veggies you have on hand.